ernvk23/wg-lite-hop/README.md

 *   **Automatic HTTPS**: Traefik handles SSL/TLS certificates from Let's Encrypt automatically.
 *   **Network-wide Ad Blocking**: Integrated AdGuard Home filters out ads and trackers for all VPN clients.
 *   **Secure Access**: Web UIs are protected by Basic Authentication.
+*   **Automated Maintenance**: Weekly system updates and Docker container management with automatic reboots when needed.
 *   **Simple Setup**: Get up and running with a single setup script and `docker compose`.

 ## Prerequisites